botagar/firefoxc/README.md

 xhost +si:localuser:root
 ```

+Note, the above command needs to be execute each time the host is power cycled.

 ### Audio

 We need to ensure that pulse audio network mode is enabled and allows connections over localhost.